What is Myco-Plantmatter?

-Mycorrhizal fungi have existed since the first plants appeared on dry land more than 450 million years ago.
-They form a close symbiotic relationship with plant roots.
-They are called mycorrhizae from the Greek “mukés”, meaning fungus, and “rhiza,” meaning roots.
+Myco-Plantmatter is a Mycorrhizal fungi that has existed since the first plants appeared on dry land more than 450 million years ago.
+They form a close symbiotic relationship with your plants’ roots.
+They are called Mycorrhizae from the Greek words “mukés“, meaning fungus, and “rhiza,” meaning roots.

 - Enhance water and nutrient uptake (especially phosphorus)